Hello hello! Happy day-after-the-biggest-meal-ever. Are we full? Tired? Headed out to shop soon?

 Just throw it into the slow cooker, whisk every now and then, and it’s done.
 Takes 5 minutes of prep and either 6 hours on low or 4 hours on high.
 Make this decadent slow cooker hot chocolate for all the baking you have on your calendar in December!
 And have it warming in the slow cooker for all your cookie exchange parties, gift exchange parties, work holiday parties, and cookie baking marathon days.

 You know cookie palooza begins in 3 days, right?!?!
 So pumped for year 4!

 Required: extra marshmallows.

 No slow cooker?
 No problem!
-Cook in a large dutch oven or pot until warmed through and chocolate is melted.
+Cook in a large dutch oven or pot until warmed through and chocolate is melted, about 20 minutes.
 Keep the heat on low/simmer and whisk every now and then to make sure that chocolate does not burn.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.